stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/integrationconfig.md

 Whereas John sign-in's to vault via OIDC.
 John can't see his tenants path and secrets as he doesn't have the access required to view them.

-### Configuring RHSSO (Red Hat Single Sign-On) in IntegrationConfig
+## Configuring RHSSO (Red Hat Single Sign-On) in IntegrationConfig

 Red Hat Single Sign-On [RHSSO](https://access.redhat.com/products/red-hat-single-sign-on) is based on the Keycloak project and enables you to secure your web applications by providing Web single sign-on (SSO) capabilities based on popular standards such as SAML 2.0, OpenID Connect and OAuth 2.0.

 If Bill the cluster admin has RHSSO configured in his cluster, than he can take benefit from Tenant-Operators integration with RHSSO and Vault.

-Tenant-Operator automatically allow tenant members to access vault via OIDC(RHSSO authentication and authorization) to access secret paths for tenants where tenant members can securly save their secrets.
+Tenant-Operator automatically allow tenant members to access vault via OIDC(RHSSO authentication and authorization) to access secret paths for tenants where tenant members can securely save their secrets.

 Bill would first have to integrate RHSSO with Tenant-Operator by adding the details in integration config.
 For more [details](../integration-config.html#rhsso-red-hat-single-sign-on)